 AI-powered retrieval: Ask questions in natural language and get answers synthesized from your entire knowledge base.
 No need to remember where you saved something.

-Automatic connections: The AI identifies relationships between your documents and notes.
+Automatic connections: The AI identifies relationships between your sources and notes.
 Connections surface without manual linking.
 That's why Atlas is a connected note-taking tool: the connections happen automatically.

-Visual knowledge graph: See your entire knowledge base as an interactive network.
-Navigate visually, discover unexpected relationships.
+Visual mind map: See your entire knowledge base as an interactive network.
+Explore visually, discover unexpected relationships.

 Built for growth: Unlike project-based tools, Atlas is designed for long-term knowledge accumulation.
 Your knowledge compounds over time.